Bar Kokhba refuge caves: Older refuge caves

 Caves were used for refuge throughout history in the region.
 Up the southern slope of the Masada cliff, the almost inaccessible Yoram Cave, whose only opening is located some 4 m above an exposed access path and 100 m below the plateau, has been found to contain 6,000-year-old barley seeds.
 Researchers believe that it was a place of short-term refuge for Chalcolithic people fleeing an unknown catastrophe and carrying with them the grain into the desert, the closest place where the barley could have been grown being at least 20 kilometers (12 miles) away.

 A refuge cave from Western Galilee, the Kamon Cave, was found to hold large storage jars as well as valuables, placed there at the end of the 4th century BCE during the Diadochi Wars, which wrought havoc in the region including the destruction of nearby Acre.

 Regions

 Judaean Desert

 Over 30 refuge caves have been discovered in the Judaean Desert.
 These caves are believed to have provided sanctuary for Jewish refugees fleeing from their homes in the eastern Judean Mountains and the Jordan Valley, mainly originated from nearby areas such as Ein Gedi along the western shore of the Dead Sea, villages in the southern Hebron region, and northern locations like Herodium, Jerusalem, and Jericho.
 Epigraphic evidence suggests that some refugees even came from farther east of the Dead Sea.
 Eshel and Amit proposed that caves near settlements were used by ordinary people, while leaders of communities and high officials of the Bar Kokhba administration sought refuge in more remote caves that were harder to access.

+Refugees from Ein Gedi dispersed among multiple sites: small groups fled to the Har Yishai Cave and the Cave of the Pool in Naḥal David, while larger groups sought refuge in Naḥal Ḥever, which would later yield some of the most significant archaeological discoveries.
+Caves north of Ein Gedi such as Salvadora, the Cave of the Figs, and the Cave of the Spears also likely received residents from the area.
+Refugees from the Jericho area fled to the caves of Ketef Jericho, while people from Archelais or Phasaelis, and possibly from the toparchy of Aqraba, escaped to Wadi er-Rashash and 'Araq en-Na'asaneh in Wadi Daliyeh.
+Refugees from the Herodium area likely sheltered in the el-Masia Cave or Wadi Murabba'at, while those from the southern Hebron Hills appear to have reached the Cave of the Tetradrachm in Naḥal Ḥever, as well as caves in Naḥal Ze'elim and Naḥal Harduf.